Key takeaways

 Constipation | Yes | Yes |

 This may not be a complete list of adverse effects that can occur.
-Please refer to your doctor or healthcare provider to learn more.
+Please refer to your healthcare provider to learn more.
 Source: DailyMed (Phentermine), DailyMed (Adderall)

 Drug interactions of phentermine vs. Adderall

-Phentermine and Adderall share similar drug interactions.
-They should not be used with medications known as monoamine oxidase inhibitors (MAOIs) or within 14 days of stopping an MAOI.
-Combining these medications with MAOIs may increase the risk of dangerously high blood pressure and serotonin syndrome.
+Phentermine and Adderall share several important drug interactions.
+Neither should be used with monoamine oxidase inhibitors (MAOIs) or within 14 days of stopping one, as doing so can increase the risk of dangerously high blood pressure and serotonin syndrome.

-Adderall may not be absorbed as quickly when taken with proton pump inhibitors (PPIs) because they reduce stomach acid.
-Acidifying agents might decrease how much Adderall the body absorbs, leading to reduced effectiveness.
-Alkalinizing agents may increase the blood levels of Adderall, leading to increased effects.
+Adderall may not be absorbed as quickly when taken with proton pump inhibitors (PPIs) since they reduce stomach acid.
+In addition, acidifying agents might decrease how much Adderall the body absorbs, leading to reduced effectiveness, while alkalinizing agents may increase the blood levels of Adderall, leading to increased effects.

-Tell a healthcare provider about any medications, including over-the-counter medications and herbal supplements, before starting treatment with phentermine or Adderall.
+Tell a healthcare provider about any prescription, over-the-counter medications, or herbal supplements before starting phentermine or Adderall.

 Drug | Drug Class | Phentermine | Adderall |